MicrosoftCloudEssentials-LearningHub/AzureFunctionApp-TempUsage/scenario1-high-decay/README.md

 - **SCM Separation (Function App Environment Variables)**: Enabled to ensure Kudu and function app run as separate processes

+  > SCM stands for Source Control Management.
+In Azure, SCM refers to the Kudu service, which is the advanced tool behind deployments and diagnostics.
+When SCM Separation is enabled (WEBSITE_DISABLE_SCM_SEPARATION=false), the Kudu (SCM) site runs in a separate process from the main Function App.
+Separation improves security and stability, ensuring that debugging or diagnostic actions via Kudu do not interfere with the running Function App.

   ```terraform
   # Enable SCM separation for diagnostics
   "WEBSITE_DISABLE_SCM_SEPARATION" = "false"